TAKTIX82/ELK-Project/README.md

 - Run the playbook (ansible-playbook filebeat-playbook.yml), and navigate to http://13.76.84.215:5601/app/kibana > Add Logs:Add log data > System Logs > 5: Module status to check that the installation worked as expected.
 - Which file is the playbook? ![filebeat-playbook.yml](https://github.com/TAKTIX82/ELK-Project/blob/main/Ansible/filebeat-playbook.yml)
 - Where do you copy it?
-Copy it from your jopbox /etc/ansible/files/filebeat-config.yml to the Web-1 & Web-2 file /etc/filebeat/filebeat.yml
+Copy it from your Jump-Box-Provisioner /etc/ansible/files/filebeat-config.yml to the Web-1 & Web-2 file /etc/filebeat/filebeat.yml
 - Which file do you update to make Ansible run the playbook on a specific machine?
 Update /etc/ansible/hosts
 - How do I specify which machine to install the ELK server on versus which to install Filebeat on?
 Update the array in /etc/ansible/hosts file to have Web-1 & Web-2 VMs under a title/heading of [webservers] and have the ELK stack under a title/heading of [ELK-server]
 - Which URL do you navigate to in order to check that the ELK server is running? http://13.76.84.215:5601/app/kibana